 There’s been a significant passage of time between visits to Hobart.

-I really can’t say why I hadn’t returned to the capital of the apple isle since my 1982 Year 12 school excursion around Tasmania.
-And what about that picture taken on top of kunanyi / Mt Wellington?!
+I really can’t say why Iit took so long to return to the capital of the apple isle since my 1982 Year 12 school excursion around Tasmania.
+And what about this picture taken on top of kunanyi / Mt Wellington?!
 What were we crazy high school girls trying to do to our poor old bus driver, Jim?
-Can you imagine what he said when he farewelled our motley crew?!

-Anyways, to my returning to Hobart.
+Anyways, back to my return to Hobart.
 The month was April, the year 2021.
-Only 39 years since the high school excursion around Tasmania.
-There’s wasn’t much I remember about being in Australia’s second oldest city from that first visit.
-Apart from the round up in my annual school magazine!
+It has only been 39 years since the high school excursion around Tasmania.
+There wasn’t much I remember about being in Australia’s second-oldest city from that first visit.
+Apart from the round-up in my annual school magazine!